01mf02/jaq/jaq-core/fuzz/README.md

 ### parser_direct_term

+This target bypassess the lexer by directly creating tokens to be parsed as terms.
+Skipping the lexer makes this target releativly fast.
+Thart target filteres the input from the fuzzer in order to avoid fixation on some shallow bugs found when fuzzing without these filters.

+### parser_direct_defs

-This target bypassess the lexer by directly creating tokens to be parsed.
+This target bypassess the lexer by directly creating tokens to be parsed as definitions.
 Skipping the lexer makes this target releativly fast.
 Thart target filteres the input from the fuzzer in order to avoid fixation on some shallow bugs found when fuzzing without these filters.